-At AB, we are working to become a better firm.
+At AB, we constantly are working to become a better firm.
 To us, this means giving back to the communities in which we work through our firm-wide philanthropic initiative, AB Gives Back, and reducing our environmental footprint by increasing our use of "green buildings," such as our new headquarters in Nashville, Tennessee.
-Additionally, by promoting diversity and inclusion, we are afforded different perspectives and ways of thinking, which can lead to better outcomes for our clients.
+Additionally, by promoting diversity and inclusion, we are afforded different perspectives and ways of thinking, which can lead to better outcomes for our clients (See Diversity and Inclusion below).

-Also, striving to be more responsible gives us a richer perspective for evaluating other firms.
-As longtime fundamental investors with a strong research heritage, we have integrated environmental, social and governance ("ESG") considerations into various processes.
+Also, striving to be more responsible gives us a richer perspective for evaluating other companies.
+As longtime fundamental investors with a strong research heritage, we have integrated ESG considerations into various processes.
 This helps us make fully informed risk/return assessments and draw insightful investment conclusions.
-Further, we have invested in technology and innovation to enable our investment teams to formalize their ESG evaluations and share insights from our engagements with other companies.
+Our investors - research analysts and portfolio managers - understand the companies and industries they cover indepth.
+This positions them well to determine which ESG issues are material to particular companies, to determine the financial impact of an ESG issue and to incorporate that insight into their cash-flow, earnings and credit models.
+And, we continue to invest in technology and innovation to further enable our investment teams to formalize their ESG evaluations and share insights from our engagements with other companies.